NorthStarUAS/ImageAnalysis/README.md

 This image analysis toolset started as two independent efforts to build a better (faster, free-er, more robust) image stitching system for aerial surveying compared to what was commercially available.
-As a consequence of personel changes and project evolution, portions of these two efforts were combined and then a large amount of subsequent work has been performed.
+As a consequence of work, location, and project focus changes, portions of these two efforts were combined and then a large amount of subsequent work has been performed.
 'A lot' has been learned in the mean time, not limited to: how hard the problem is, how good the commercial tools actual are, mastering many techniques and strategies related to the underlying task of image stitching, applying these techniques to some loosely related, but interesting problems.

 The project goals remain: